miguelmota/2fa/README.md

 `2fa name` prints a two-factor authentication code from the key with the given name.
 If `-clip` is specified, `2fa` also copies to the code to the system clipboard.

+`2fa -gen secret` generates a TOTP code using the supplied secret.

 With no arguments, `2fa` prints two-factor authentication codes from all known time-based keys.